1984hosting/1984-connector-for-dk-and-woocommerce/README.md

 ### Code commenting

 1. The most important aim of commenting is to explain **why** things are done in the way they are.
 Explaining **what** the code does can be useful if it's complicated and/or messy, but not when the code is already simple enough to read.
+Explaining **why** is almost always useful, however.

 2. When a code segment is best understood in the context of a code segment in a different location, it is helpful to point out the other location in a comment.